ly4e/my_ansible_lockerroom/README.md

 > (more of a combination of playbooks 1 and 2)

 ### playbook_99_creating_extra_users_w_rand_passwords:
-> sample playbook for creating multiple user accounts with random passwords
+> sample playbook: creates multiple user accounts with random passwords